News

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.

 Pete wrote the lyrics in 1989 and the song was originally performed by Alien Heat.
 Dancing In The Dark describes his memories of going nightclubbing in the West End of London after being revved up by his good friend Billy.
-Pete was not actually terribly keen on the song and would always refer to it as “Farting in the Park”.

 Back in the days of Alien Heat, Dancing In The Dark included Graham’s drum solo.
 This was when everyone in the band would roll a cigarette (or something a little more flavoursome) while he performed it, hopefully having the deed done and the object lit in time to carry on with the song at the drum solo’s conclusion.